lauqerm/ygocarder/README.md

 # YGO Carder

-No README yet, who want to fork this app anyway?
+No README yet, who want to read it anyway?